ZockerKatze/pfand/README.md

 - **Track Achievements:** Unlock rewards based on deposit activities.
 - **Maintain History:** Record deposit transactions and export them for analysis.
 - **Manage Data:** Ensure data persistence and efficient management.
+- **Now new!
+The Updater** This is a Function to keep up to date with the GitHub Repo! (the UI needs to be reloaded for changes to appear!)
 - **Support Images:** Integrate images for containers and achievements to enhance user experience.
 - **TooGoodToGo Integration:** A simple window to check active orders from TooGoodToGo.
 - **API Key Management:** A window to set and save API details to a `key.py` file.